hitech-nyc/sg-reboot-ipads/README.md

 It waits 1 minute after each scheduled reboot to avoid multiple triggers within the same minute.
 ## Troubleshooting
 Ensure the KANDJI_TOKEN is valid and has sufficient permissions.
-Verify the conferenceroom_ipads.json file contains correct device IDs.
+Verify the conferenceroom_ipads.json file contains the correct device IDs.
 Check network connectivity to the Kandji API endpoint.